Call Now For An Assessment Of Your Needs: (410) 390-3101

 Variations in body temperature during the test Administration can provide false high ratings.
 Even the breathalyzer itself has an inherent 10% margin of error, and this margin of error can cause false high readings.
 Finally, there can be other causes for a suspect to receive a high rating other than alcohol consumption.

-The Field Sobriety Test Was Invalid or Inaccurate
+The Field Sobriety Test Was Invalid Or Inaccurate

 There is a wide variance in how police officers conduct field sobriety tests.
 Even though these tests are supposed to be standardized, they often are not in practice.
 The test should be instructed, given, and performed exactly the same to be an effective predictor for “cues of impairment.”
 Unfortunately, field sobriety tests are perhaps only 60% to 70% accurate.
 When they are performed on people with disabilities, elderly individuals, or overweight individuals, they can be completely invalid.

-There Was No Evidence of You Driving a Vehicle
+There Was No Evidence Of You Driving A Vehicle

 Prosecutors must prove that the suspect was driving a vehicle or actual physical control of a vehicle to secure a DUI conviction.
 In some cases, suspects are sitting in their driver’s seat waiting to regain sobriety before they turn on the engine.
 Defense lawyers can use this evidence to argue that the defendant was not in physical control of the vehicle and, thus, cannot be convicted of a DUI.